Protagonist of Nier: Concept and development

+Design

-Both versions of the protagonist was designed by Korean illustrator D.K.
-His younger version was designed to appear like a stereotypical do-gooder lead character, with an early design making him look aristocratic before he was revised to appear more like an adventurer.
+Both versions of the protagonist were designed by Korean illustrator D.K.
+His younger version was designed to appear like a stereotypical kind lead character, with an early design making him look aristocratic before he was revised to appear more like an adventurer.
 D.K described his design for the brother as being inspired by a Siberian husky.
-An early version of the father version had a "fashionable" look with a tight shirt and neckachief.
-The design team were able to use the same basic character model for both versions of the game, though this resulted in some odd proportions between the two as there were only limited adjustments possible.
+An early version of the father's version had a "fashionable" look with a tight shirt and necktie.
+The design team was able to use the same basic character model for both versions of the game, though this resulted in some odd proportions between the two, as there were only limited adjustments possible.
 They also needed to adjust the lighting and camera position to show each character off in the best way.

-For the remaster, which was set for a worldwide release, Yoko chose to focus on the brother protagonist.
-This was due to both the brother being the initial planned protagonist, and the father version seeing mixed reactions overseas.
+For the remaster, which was set for a worldwide release, Yoko chose to focus on the brother protagonist, citing Cloud Strife from Final Fantasy VII as an example of a young character being popular.
+This was due to both the brother being the initially planned protagonist and the father's version seeing mixed reactions overseas.
 The father protagonist was featured as the player character in the original DLC content, which was incorporated into the game.
 The characters were redrawn by new artists for the remaster.
-The artists chosen had previously contributed to the Drakengard and Nier series, and were brought in at Yoko's request.
-The brother protagonist was redone by Akihiko Yoshida, lead character artist for Nier: Automata; while the father protagonist was handled by Drakengard artist Kimihiko Fujisaka.
+The artists chosen had previously contributed to the Drakengard and Nier series and were brought in at Yoko's request.
+The brother protagonist was redone by Akihiko Yoshida, lead character artist for Nier: Automata, while the father protagonist was handled by Drakengard artist Kimihiko Fujisaka.